gurditsingh/hydeout/_posts/test.md

 Checkpoints are also important to guarantee at-least once processing in case of any failure in the middle of currently processed micro-batch.

 ## Enable checkpointing
-To enable checkpointing, set the option `checkpointLocation` to a DBFS or cloud storage path before you start the query.
+To enable checkpointing, set the option `checkpointLocation` to a HDFS or cloud storage path.
 For example:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDYxODk3NTIsMTY1NjEzMjYyOCwyND
+eyJoaXN0b3J5IjpbLTE2OTMxMzgzNTEsMTY1NjEzMjYyOCwyND
 E3Mzg0NzcsNjg0MjA1MzcwLDE2MDA0MDM0MzEsLTcyNzAxNTAw
 NywtOTU5MTM5Mjc4LDk4NTYzNTY1NCwtMTU0MjYwODI1NCwtMT
 k0MjI4MzIyMCwtNDIyMzE4OTk0LC0zMjQyODA3MzAsLTIxMTQ1